 All companies in all industries are evaluated on the Key Issues under the Governance Pillar, with six governance Key Issues evaluated across two Themes: Corporate Governance and Corporate Behavior (See Section 3.4.5, Determining Governance Scores, for the slightly different treatment of supranationals and development banks).
-This is based on our view that governance is universally important and should be evaluated in an integrated way, regardless of industry.
+This is based on MSCI ESG Research's view that governance is universally important and should be evaluated in an integrated way, regardless of industry.